selgik/Automation-project/README.md

 - I want to share this wonderful tool to my friends so that we can save time too!

 ## Part3: debugging note
+- distributing exec file in Mac as "unidentified developer"
+- bad CPU in executable error

+~ update in progress ~